Sedeniono/ADO-History-Diff/README.md

 For release notes, please visit the [releases page](https://github.com/Sedeniono/ADO-History-Diff/releases).

-**Further information:**
-If you want to inspect the contents/source code of the vsix package, it can be extracted using tools such as [7-zip](https://www.7-zip.org/).
+**Building it yourself:**
 If you want to build the vsix package yourself (also compare the [official Microsoft documentation](https://learn.microsoft.com/en-us/azure/devops/extend/get-started/node)):
 * Get the source code from the [extension's GitHub repository](https://github.com/Sedeniono/ADO-History-Diff).
 * Execute `npm install -g tfx-cli` somewhere to install the extension packaging tool (TFX) globally.
 * In the code's main directory, execute:
   * `npm ci` to get the dependencies.
-  * `npx tfx-cli extension create` to create the vsix package.
+  * `npm run build` to create the vsix package (optimized release version) or `npm run build-dev` (non-optimized development version).

+**Inspecting the vsix package:**
+If you want to inspect the contents of the vsix package e.g. for security purposes, it can be extracted using tools such as [7-zip](https://www.7-zip.org/).
+Note that the html and javascript files have been minimized and merged via [webpack](https://webpack.js.org/) to improve loading times.
+So I suggest to read the original source from the [GitHub repository](https://github.com/Sedeniono/ADO-History-Diff) instead.
+You can then build the vsix package yourself (`npm run build`, see above) and verify that the content of your manually produced vsix package is the same as in the released vsix package (from the marketplace or GitHub releases page).

 # Details